How to choose the right 3D material for the background you want to draw: Line art edition

 In that case, the curved surface may be beautiful, but when you download the material for Clip Studio Paint and actually use it in Clip Studio Paint, you might think, "Huh?
 It's jerky...?"
 So if you value smooth curved surfaces, I think it's a good idea to check this before downloading.

-If there are images of the operation screen in Clip Studio Paint or LT Conversion, I think it would be best to check them.
+If there are images of the operation screen or LT conversion in Clip Studio Paint, it would be best to check them.

 I think you have to be careful about uploading images that look good rendered in 3D production software.

-I personally don't recommend uploading images that may give the mistaken impression that they will be displayed in Clip Studio Paint as well...
+I personally don't recommend uploading images that could give the mistaken impression that they will be displayed in Clip Studio Paint in the same way...

 3D materials are for Atari or LT conversion